-He was a former Nazi sympathizer (or “Hitlerist” as he once called himself before he switched loyalties), a philosopher, an essayist, and an accomplished aphorist.
+He was a philosopher, essayist, and former Nazi sympathizer (or “Hitlerist” as he once called himself before he switched loyalties).

 Another: “If anyone owes everything to Bach, it’s God.
 Without Bach, God would be a third-rate character.”

 His outlook was bleak—even boundlessly so—but Cioran’s pessimism is oddly not disturbing; it’s comforting.
 He’s like a sitcom sidekick, full of neuroses and odd schemes (albeit, one who liked Hitler).
-He spoke of the “the inconvenience of existence” and even wrote a book called The Trouble With Being Born, but read him for the same reason you might drink whiskey neat: to brace you and awaken your senses.
-Arguably, he was the successor to Friedrich Nietzsche; what maybe Nietzsche would have become, had he not succumbed to syphilis and insanity.
+He spoke of the “the inconvenience of existence” and even wrote a book called The Trouble With Being Born, but read him for the same reason you might drink whiskey neat: to brace you and to awaken your senses.

 Bio: Meakin Armstrong is Guernica’s fiction editor.
 You can follow him on Twitter at @meakinarmstrong.